-Osita Nwanevu is a staff writer at The New Republic.
+Osita Nwanevu is a contributing editor at The New Republic.

 Don’t forget to select your favorite films!